Of course, you want to use free images for your blog.

 It might also be a large file size that will slow down your site speed.

 Or perhaps hundreds of other people have used the same image.
 So it will be far from a unique and stunning image for your blog.

 Let me show you how to create a striking and unique image for your blog, in less than three minutes with an online image creator.

 All you need to do is register for a free account with Canva.

-First, select a template design size that will be perfect for your blog theme.
+First, select a custom design size that will be perfect for your blog theme.